julianliu17/2020-NBA-Playoff-Predictions/README.md

 4. Los Angeles Clippers
 5. Utah Jazz

+Well, only the Lakers remain in this top 5 predicted by the models.
+Maybe teams don't take the regular season all that seriously after all...
 ## Model Performance
 For the classification problem, the neural network 17/8/1 model had a perfect 100% accuracy on test set (2019-20 season), closely followed by the random forest model with 97% accuracy.